rohrbachd/connector-ast/Docs/Implementation/coding-rules.md

 # 17) Introducing New Tech/Patterns (safety rail)

-Don’t introduce new frameworks/patterns during bug fixes.
+Don't introduce new frameworks/patterns during bug fixes.
 First, exhaust options within the current approach.
 If replacement is justified, propose a small RFC/ADR: rationale, impact, migration, rollback.

 When replacing, remove the old path to avoid duplicate logic.
 Plan the migration and cleanup in the same issue/PR series.